| The Case for a National Individual Investment

 grain on their own and keep 100% of it.
 Because the next best alternative is

+still worse than exploitation, this drives the voluntary exploitation.
 This situation exists because of private property rights, but it is a

 paradoxical situation, because not allowing individuals to establish private